EAPS Graduate Admissions Information

 - You must upload to the online application transcript(s) and/or academic document(s) for every institution of higher education you attended.
 If a transcript is not in English, you must upload an English translation certified by the college or university which issued it.

 The uploaded transcript and/or academic document must be from the official version of the document.
 An official transcript bears the original signature of the registrar and/or the original seal of the issuing institution.
+An unofficial transcript printed from your current/previous institution(s) student system is not an acceptable document.
 All transcripts and/or academic documents uploaded to the online application system are considered unofficial.
-If personal identifying information, such as a student identification number or social security number appear on the document, remove this information from your electronic version of your document or mark out the information in black ink before scanning your document. .
+If personal identifying information, such as a student identification number, or social security number appear on the document, remove this information from your electronic version of your document or mark out the information in black ink before scanning your document. .

 You will need to provide official transcripts and/or academic records at the request of the graduate program or if you are admitted and choose to enroll.
 For more information, please see http://www.purdue.edu/gradschool/admissions/how/apply-transcripts.html.